Support for finalists

 - Enterprise and Business Support: Email LEN@lboro.ac.uk to request an appointment or visit our Loughborough Enterprise Network website for more information

 - Meet employers at our careers fairs to network and find out about their opportunities.

 - Look for jobs and opportunities using our dedicated webpage with a variety of links and information, including our vacancy database Careers Online.

-- Your careers team will be sending you emails and/or newsletters with jobs, opportunities and appointments for your school specifically.
+- Your careers team will be sending you emails and/or newsletters with jobs, opportunities and other information relevant for your school.